mathiasertl/django-ca/docs/source/quickstart_docker_compose.rst

 We assume you have a dedicated server that can run your CA, and a suitable DNS name that points to that server.
 The server needs to run Docker with docker-compose.

-The default setup binds to the privileged ports 80 and 443, so it is assumed that no other webserver runs on your server (or anything else listening on that port).
+The default setup binds to the privileged ports 80 and 443, so it is assumed that no other web server runs on your server (or anything else listening on that port).

 *********